TrendingTechnology/larua/README.md

 ##Social
 I've added the ability to add social links to the footer.
 In the partials/ui/footer.hbs you can setup your own social media links.
 I have included a smaller version of font-awesome in this theme so the available icons are limited unless you add the full font-awesome (in default.hbs).
 The current available options in my version are: bitbucket, lastfm, linkedin, facebook-official, github, google-plus, rss, arrow-left, arrow-right and twitter.

-#Translation
-There are a few places where a static (English) text has been placed if you want to translate these check the sections below.

-##partials/pagination.hbs
-In the current release there is an custom Pagination file.
-The file can be found at the following location: /partials/pagination.hbs.

-##partials/post/author-section.hbs
-Includes 'about' and 'no bio available' text.

-##partials/ui/sidebar.hbs
-If you keep the 'most used tags' included in the sidebar by default you may want to translate the 'most used tags' text in the h1 tag.